Skip to Main Content

 Financial Futures: Trading and Investing

-In this dynamic course, you will embark on a journey that combines theory and hands-on practice, enabling you to make informed financial decisions and become a savvy investor.
-Whether you dream of becoming a Wall Street trader or simply want to understand the intricacies of the global economy, this course is your gateway to financial success.
+In this course, you will embark on a journey that combines theory and hands-on practice, enabling you to make informed financial decisions and become a savvy investor.
+We will complete the ASX game and learn a trading game using a simple deck of cards where you can conquer your classmates on strategy and speed.
+Whether you dream of becoming a Wall Street trader or want to understand the intricacies of the global economy, this course is your gateway to financial success.

 Mock Trials (Semester 1)